 The directors are responsible for the other information.
-The other information comprises the Directors' Report, but does not include the financial statements nor our auditor's report thereon.
+The other information comprises the Directors' Report and the Company Secretary's Certificate as required by the Companies Act 2001, but does not include the financial statements our auditor's report thereon.